Book Book Now Referral Periodontist Referral

 Nitrous oxide sedation is administered when you sit down in the treatment room.
 We’ll place a small nose mask on your face, which will allow you to breathe in the colorless, odorless nitrous oxide gas, frequently called “laughing gas”.
 Within a few minutes, you’ll begin to feel the effects wash over you, causing you to feel a wave of euphoria.
 After the procedure, the effects of nitrous oxide will wear off soon after the mask is removed, allowing you to go about your day as normal.

-Oral Conscious Dental Sedation
+Oral Conscious Sedation

 Man holding oral conscious sedation dentistry pill

 Oral conscious sedation is a great option for patients who experience moderate to severe anxiety at the thought of visiting the dentist.
-About an hour before your appointment, you’ll take a prescribed oral medication.
-When you arrive at our dental office, you’ll feel relaxed and at-ease, allowing us to begin the treatment.
+About an hour before your appointment, you’ll take prescribed oral medication.
+When you arrive at our dental office, you’ll feel relaxed and at ease, allowing us to begin the treatment.
 Because the effects will linger both before and after your visit, you’ll need to have a trusted friend or family member drive you to and from our dental office.

 IV Dental Sedation